Adam Saleh: EduBird controversy

 In 2018, Saleh, as well as other YouTubers, were involved in a BBC Trending investigation for promoting the website EduBirdie, which lets users buy essays (promoting cheating).

 Delta flight controversy

 In December 2016, Saleh claimed he was removed from a Delta Air Lines flight at Heathrow Airport for speaking Arabic.
 However, other passengers have spoken out, claiming that Saleh was disturbing other passengers, and Delta's own statement said that Saleh was shouting and provoking others.
 Saleh's manager also stated this, explaining that Saleh did not sue the airline.
 Saleh's claim has caused a debate over the "Right to Fly".

 Antisemitic claims

-Saleh has instigated multiple incidents that were deemed antisemitic during the ongoing Gaza war.
+Saleh has instigated multiple incidents that were deemed antisemitic by Zionist sources during the ongoing Gaza war.
 Incidents include Saleh harassing patrons at a Starbucks and threatening an Israel supporter, attempting to engage in a physical fight, eventually chasing him through Washington Square Park.
 This led to DAZN suspending Saleh of any involvement with Misfits Boxing.